Quality of Life in Cities survey

 Data compilation

-The data acquired with the help of the Quality of Life in Cities survey are extrapolated to all private households and household members thereof.
+Data from the Quality of Life in Cities survey are extrapolated to all private households and their household members.

-Sampling design weights (design weights) were calculated with the inverse probability weighting method.
+Sampling design weights were calculated as the inverse of the inclusion probability.

-When the results of the survey were available, the design weights were adjusted to the actual response rate as well as calibrated by total population, breakdown of the population by sex, age group and State city.
+Once the survey results were available, the design weights were adjusted for actual response and calibrated to total population and breakdowns by sex, age group, and State city.